-Susanna Blackmer
+Susanna Blackmer Jones

-The Life Summary of Susanna
+Brief Life History of Susanna Blackmer

-When Susanna Blackmer was born on 11 December 1755, in New Marlborough, Hampshire, Massachusetts Bay Colony, British Colonial America, her father, Paul Blackmer, was 25 and her mother, Meribah Washburn, was 19.
+When Susanna Blackmer Jones was born on 11 December 1755, in New Marlborough, Hampshire, Massachusetts Bay Colony, British Colonial America, her father, Paul Blackmer, was 25 and her mother, Meribah Washburn, was 19.
 She married Ebenezer Jones Jr on 20 December 1774, in Berkshire, Massachusetts Bay Colony, British Colonial America.
-They were the parents of at least 8 sons and 6 daughters.
+They were the parents of at least 9 sons and 5 daughters.
 She died on 15 March 1828, in Alford, Berkshire, Massachusetts, United States, at the age of 72, and was buried in Center Cemetery, Alford, Berkshire, Massachusetts, United States.

 Photos and Memories (0)